zhoudaxia233/bilibili-analyzer/README.md

 | `--browser` | Browser to extract cookies from (chrome or firefox) for authenticated access |
 | `--debug` | Enable debug logging output |
 | `--retry-llm` | Retry LLM post-processing for an existing Whisper transcript |

+## Auto-Detection

+The tool automatically detects if the identifier is a user UID or a video BVID/URL:
+- If the identifier is a purely numeric value with 10 or fewer digits, it's treated as a user UID
+- Otherwise, it's treated as a video BVID or URL
+- The `--user` flag can be used to override this detection and force user mode

 ## Logging and Debug Output